historicalsource/spellbreaker/README.md

 Researchers are encouraged to share their discoveries about the information in this source code and the history of Infocom and its many innovative employees.

 __Some Trivia and Notes on this Repository__

+* Disagreements between Lebling and the marketing department over the original name MAGE (or ARCHMAGE) meant that it was named Spellbreaker over his objection; the code shows that a random amount of the time, the game will call itself MAGE anyway.